- Cancer is the number one disease killing children from age six months to young adulthood.

 - Unlike adult cancers, the causes of most childhood cancers are still unknown and are not linked to lifestyle and environmental risk factors.

-- The incidence of childhood cancer is highest in the first five years of life, between ages zero to four years of age.
+- The incidence of childhood cancer is highest in the first five years of life, between zero and four years of age.

 - Among infants, zero to one year old, the most common malignant cancers are neuroblastomas, followed by leukemias and central nervous system tumours.